- Risk management is essential to any business, from financial institutions to shipping companies and everything in between.

 - Data formats: While moving between different collection points, data is stored in various formats and tables, making cross-referencing and amalgamation slower and more complex.

-To address these difficulties, businesses need to deploy data infrastructure that increases insight velocity, is flexible in combining data, is cost-efficient, and creates strong data governance.
+To address these difficulties, businesses need to deploy data infrastructure for real-time risk analytics that increases insight velocity, is flexible in combining data, is cost-efficient, and creates strong data governance.

 Improving data’s impact on real-time risk decisions